Layer-Edge/docs-V2/docs/tokenomics-and-economic-model/token-demand-and-reward-framework.md

 sidebar_position: 3
 ---

-# Token Demand & Reward Framework
+# Token Utility & Reward Framework

 LayerEdge’s token model is carefully engineered to power an economically sustainable, decentralized network.
 It ensures that token demand grows organically with usage, and that verification participants—both Light and Full Nodes—are fairly and strategically incentivized.
-This section dives deeper into the **demand mechanics, reward structure**, and **economic rationale** behind LayerEdge’s utility token.
+This section dives deeper into the **utility mechanics, reward structure**, and **economic rationale** behind LayerEdge’s utility token.

 ---

-## Demand Equation
+## Utility Framework

 At its core, the LayerEdge token’s utility is driven by actual demand for decentralized zk-proof verification and state settlement on Bitcoin.
 This isn’t a speculative or inflation-driven economy—it is a usage-driven, value-for-work system.

-### Mathematical Relationship

-$$
-D_{Token} \propto (Network\ Usage) \times (Verification\ Frequency)
-$$

-Where:

-- **Network Usage** includes:
-  - zk-Rollups submitting batched proofs for their user transactions
-  - AI protocols posting proof-of-inference results
-  - DePIN, identity, and gaming systems verifying logic off-chain

-- **Verification Frequency** refers to:
-  - How often these events are settled on LayerEdge
-  - The number of aggregated zk-proofs anchored onto Bitcoin

 **Example:**